 - Clinical rotations will be completed at TGH.

 - Academic teaching experiences may be conducted at the University of South Florida College of Pharmacy.

-- Ambulatory care rotations are conducted at TGH Family Care Centers.
+- Ambulatory care rotations are conducted at TGMG Family Care Centers.

 Core Rotations (8 Months):